mknutty/spring-boot-envers-demo/README.md

 [Spring boot and embedded databases] (https://docs.spring.io/spring-boot/docs/2.1.13.BUILD-SNAPSHOT/reference/html/boot-features-sql.html#boot-features-embedded-database-support)

-The database can be viewed by opening the browser to http://localhost:8080/h2-console and using the following as the JDBC URL - jdbc:h2:mem:testdb
+The database can be viewed by opening the browser to http://localhost:8080/h2-console and using the  JDBC URL logged in the console.